MGordon09/gcp-wiki/docs/source/signedurl.rst

   :width: 800
   :alt: Providing users/groups bucket access

-- The internal user should now have access to bucekt objects.
+- The internal user should now have access to bucket objects.
 You can revoke access by removing the Principal from the resource.

 Using Signed URLs
 --------------------